GoogleCloudPlatform/ops-agent/dev-docs/new-distro.md

 1. Make a PR at this point to make Kokro run builds and tests.
-Problems with the new distro will show up as failures in the `third party apps integration test (Bullseye)`, since you repurposed `bullseye.gcl` in the previous step.
+Problems with the new distro will show up as failures in the `third party apps integration test (Bullseye)`, since you repurposed `bullseye_$arch.gcl` in the previous step.
 At this point you can look at the test failures and determine how much work is needed to get them to pass.
 You may need to add your new distro to a few places in [third_party_apps_data/test_config.yaml](https://github.com/GoogleCloudPlatform/ops-agent/blob/master/integration_test/third_party_apps_data/test_config.yaml) to disable your new platform for certain problematic apps.

-1. Once `third party apps integration test (Bullseye)` (AKA `third_party_apps_test`) is passing, Revert the temporary changes to the Kokoro configs (the 2-3 `bullseye.gcl` files in the earlier step).
+1. Once `third party apps integration test (Bullseye)` is passing, Revert the temporary changes to the Kokoro configs (the various `bullseye_$arch.gcl` files in the earlier step).
 Get your PR reviewed and merge it to `master`.

 ## Troubleshooting

-Error: *failed to solve with frontend dockerfile.v0: failed to create LLB definition: target stage $DISTRO_SHORT could not be found*
+Error: `failed to solve with frontend dockerfile.v0: failed to create LLB definition: target stage $DISTRO_SHORT could not be found`

 Reason: The build didn't pick up your Dockerfile changes or there was a name mismatch.
 There could be a few reasons for this: